zacharesmer/st7789-pico-fast/Readme.md

 # Fast micropython st7789 driver for pico

 This is pretty much a wrapper for a micro python Framebuf that uses DMA to dump its contents onto an st7789 display.
+[According to this](https://docs.micropython.org/en/latest/library/rp2.DMA.html), DMA in Micro Python is only available on the Raspberry Pi Pico for now.

 Framebufs have various built in methods to draw shapes and text: